 The use of Turbo/Smart Indoor Trainers is not permitted with SCOTT carbon road bikes.
 If you wish to use such a device, you do so at your own risk and SCOTT Sports SA accepts no risk or responsibility.

-- You find more information in the chapter "Notes on the transport of loads and on carrying children and/or pets with your SCOTT bike". - You find more information on your SCOTT bike and the weblinks of the component manufacturers via your Quick Start Manual on the respective pages in the manual of the bicycle brand you have purchased.
+You find more information on your SCOTT bike and the weblinks of the component manufacturers via your Quick Start Manual on the respective pages in the manual of the bicycle brand you have purchased.